Salt can make food taste better to you, but your baby does not need it in their first meals.

 1. Fresh Herbs

-Fresh herbs like basil, parsley, or dill add subtle flavor.
+Fresh herbs like basil, parsley, or dill add soft flavor.
 Chop them finely and mix them into purees or soft foods.
-They provide a gentle taste and are packed with nutrients.
+Use a small amount so the taste does not overwhelm your baby.

 2. Mild Spices